| | | | | |

 Maido

 Rated as the #1 restaurant on Latin America’s 50 Best Restaurants for the third year in a row, and in the top 10 of the Worlds Best Restaurants, Maido is an exploration of two dominate cultures blending into its own.
-Maido, which means “welcome” in Japanese, is the manifestation of Chef Mitsuharu ‘Micha’ Tsumura, a Nikkei native of Peru who trained in the United States and Japan.

-The word Nikkei describes not only the Japanese emigrants that migrated to Peru in the late 19th century and their descendants, but also the cuisine combining Peruvian ingredients with Japanese techniques.
+The word Nikkei describes not only the Japanese emigrants that migrated to Peru in the late 19th century and their descendants but also the cuisine combining Peruvian ingredients with Japanese techniques.
 The two cultures rely heavily on seafood, and the addition of local and Japanese flavors either compliment or elevate the unami of familiar dishes.

 As you’ll see below, some dishes are very Japanese while others are very Peruvian, but each has a unique composition to include flavors of the other.
-Octopus and ponzu, ginger and paiche, potatoes and sea urchins.
+Octopus and ponzu, ginger and paiche, potatoes, and sea urchins.
 Many of the courses had ingredients we were not familiar with, but the acidity and sweetness were like yin and yang.
 Our server was fantastic in describing the components and technique of each dish to us, and the menu was presented to us after the meal.

 Disclosure: Some links may be affiliate links where we receive a super-small commission at no additional cost to you if you click through and make a purchase.
 We call this our Chocolate & Churro Fund.